mac-can/PCBUSB-Wrapper/README.md

 ### Testing

-The XCode project for the trial program includes a xctest target with one test suite for each CAN API V3 **C** interface function.
+The Xcode project for the trial program includes an xctest target with one test suite for each CAN API V3 **C** interface function.
 To run the test suites or single test cases two CAN devices are required.
-General test settings can be change in the file `Settings.h`.
+General test settings can be adapted in the file `Settings.h`.

 ## Known Bugs and Caveats